Pan Celtic Festival: Participation

 Eligibility to compete at the Pan Celtic Festival is for Celtic nations, which are territories in Northern and Western Europe where Celtic languages or cultural traits have survived, and are members of the Celtic League.
 The term "nation" is used in its original sense to mean a community of people who share a common identity and culture and are identified with a traditional territory.
 It is not synonymous with "sovereign state".

 National selections

 Brittany: Gouelioù Etrekeltiek An Oriant

 The Gouelioù Etrekeltiek An Orient (Inter-Celtic Festival of Lorient, or Festival Interceltique de Lorient) is an annual Celtic festival, located in the city of Lorient, Brittany, France.
 The event also acts as a national selection process to determine the Breton representative for the annual Pan Celtic Festival.
 It was founded in 1971 by Polig Montjarret.
 This annual festival takes place every August and is dedicated to the cultural traditions of the Celtic nations (pays celtes in Brittany), highlighting celtic music and dance and also including other arts such as painting, photography, theatre, sculpture, traditional artisan as well as sport and gastronomy.

 Cornwall: Kan Rag Kernow

+Kan Rag Kernow (A Song for Cornwall) is a Cornish annual song contest to find a representative for Cornwall at the Pan Celtic Festival, held annually in Ireland.

+Cornwall's entry in 2000, Rachel with Common Ground, won the competition with maximum marks from five of the six voting countries.
+The song, Tir Kemmyn (Common Ground), was written by Terry Wallwork and had been chosen from 34 entries at a Pirate FM event in Penzance in March that year.